Group of speakers at The Future of City Diplomacy panel

 Faculty Spotlight

-Impact can also be measured by others through awards that recognize groundbreaking contributions.
 USC’s award-winning scholars and researchers look beyond the ordinary to bring new, much-needed insights and developments to a rapidly changing world with complex needs.
+Within the health and medical fields, this has translated to a wide range of breakthroughs and discoveries that affect every aspect of our daily lives.

 Art & Science Interdisciplinary Collaborations